mizrael/davidguida.net/src/_posts/2024-11-18-dictionary-lookup-performance.md

 ![](https://raw.githubusercontent.com/mizrael/DictionaryLookupBenchmark/36456254d1700c927fb85cb37356a7b4aae73ce1/dictionary.jpg)

+The calls to `TryGetValue` are almost 2x faster!

 As you can see, I have also included a comparison between .NET 8 and 9.
 The difference is not abyssal, but we can still see an improvement.

 As usual, the code for the benchmark is available on <a href='https://github.com/mizrael/DictionaryLookupBenchmark/blob/main/DictionaryLookupBenchmark/DictionaryLookupBenchmark.cs' target='_blank'>GitHub</a>.